ammar-tanwar/bloglearnbay/posts/top-5-Job-ready-data-science-course-for-managers-and-leaders-in-2023.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data-science-job-role-1.png" style="width:100%" class="img"/></img>

-# Top 5 Job-Ready Data Science Course For Managers And Leaders In 2022
+# Top 5 Job-Ready Data Science Course For Managers And Leaders In 2023

 Data Science Course For Managers- The Assured Way of a Lucrative Career Switch, even after 10 Years of Employment

 8 to 10 years of career means you are gradually approaching your retirement.
 At this stage, no one wants to experiment.
 Rather everyone searches for a settled career space.
 But even after having 15 years of experience, so many professionals are now pursuing data science certification courses, in fact paying 2 to 3 lakhs for the same.
 Leadership level professionals are getting mad over <b><a href="https://www.learnbay.co/job-guarantee-or-money-back-data-science-ai-certification-course" target="_blank">data science certification courses</a></b>

 In fact, several ed-tech platforms are also introducing various <a href="https://www.learnbay.co/advance-data-science-certification-courses" target="_blank">Data Science and AI Courses </a>like a rapid-fire.
 But have you ever thought about why such a sudden need to pursue data science courses was raised amongst the leadership level pros?
-And also, are these courses really help to achieve your desired career growth?
+And also, do these courses really help to achieve your desired career growth?
 This blog will provide more information on the identical.

 ## The Gradual Advancement of Data Science field